The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re shopping for a home in today’s high interest-rate market, you might be tempted to skip the financing and buy the place outright.
 There has always been a competitive advantage to making an all-cash offer, but with the rise in mortgage rates to 20-year highs, there’s another: Borrowing money has gotten expensive.
 Paying for the home out of your own pocket helps you avoid the monthly obligation of mortgage payments, and of course the extra financial bite of paying interest.

 Many people have taken this route of late, with the percentage of buyers using a mortgage to purchase a home falling from 87 percent in 2021 to 78 percent in 2022, according to the National Association of Realtors’ latest Profile of Home Buyers and Sellers.

 Let’s assume you can buy a home with cash.
 But should you?
 Even if you can afford it, is it a good idea?
 We’ll cover the pros and cons.

 Can you buy a house with cash?

 Yes, it is possible and perfectly legal to purchase a home with cash.
-If someone is selling a property for $250,000, for example, and you have more than that in your bank account, there’s no reason you couldn’t offer to simply write them a check then and there — or even dump a mountain of dollar bills on them.
+If someone is selling a property for $250,000, for example, and you have that sum on hand, there’s no reason you couldn’t offer to simply write them a check then and there — or even dump a mountain of dollar bills on them.
 (While you could technically do so, dealing with IRS reporting requirements for such large cash transactions makes it not very realistic.)